-Figure 5.
-Comparison of the free surface shape for the different surface velocities (3D view) used for model verification
+Fig. 5: Comparison of the free surface shape for the different surface velocities (3D view)

 These findings show that the present computational model can quantitatively predict the shape of the free surface in an accumulated water pool on a moving surface, including the bubbles induced by the turbulent flow from an impinging water jet, with reasonable accuracy.